Wellbeing

 Day-to-day tasks

-• assess patients' needs before an artificial device is made or fitted
+• work out what a patient needs before a device is made or fitted

-• discuss treatment plans with health professionals like physiotherapists and surgeons
+• discuss treatment plans with physiotherapists and surgeons

 • check that the appliance or limb is comfortable and working properly